narayanchoudhary09/Job-Portal/README.md

 # Job Elevate

 ## Project Overview
-Career Evaluate is a web application designed to connect students and recruiters.
+Job Elevate is a web application designed to connect students and recruiters.
 Recruiters can post jobs, manage applications, and create company profiles, while students can search for jobs, apply, and manage their profiles.

 ## Features